Holiday Wine Picks from the Gonz

 Mumm Cordon Rouge

 But here we are - I have a great option for you for another $8 or $10 a bottle (depending where you buy it) - Check out my favorite NV Champagne – it’s Charles Heidsieck NV Brut.
 An exceptional wine that is well worth the $45 price tag, Charles Heidsieck NV is always bursting with berry and hazelnut, and provides a long, long, lonnnnng finish.
 It is far superior to the typical and more readily available imports, and it certainly supports my contention about getting what you pay for.
 This wine rivals many Vintage offerings from the great houses of Champagne.
-But remember, at less than 5,000 cases a year on average, (As compared to over 100,000 cases for the other listed Champagnes), you need to seek out Charles Heidsieck, and grab it when you can.
+But remember, at less than 5,000 cases a year on average, (As compared to over 100,000 cases for the other listed Champagnes), you need to seek out Charles Heidsieck

 Happy Holidays to Saucy Joe, and all you wine lovers out there!